-1. Readings: Reading assignments for the course are listed on the course schedule.
+- 1. Readings: Reading assignments for the course are listed on the course schedule.
 Please note that readings are subject to change.
 You should complete each reading assignment PRIOR to the lecture for which it is assigned.
-All non-textbook readings will be found on Canvas.

-2. Quiz (50 points - 10% of total): There will be one online open-book quiz that will cover materials presented in both lectures and the readings.
+All non-textbook readings will be found on Canvas. - 2.
+Quiz (50 points 10% of total): There will be one online open-book quiz that will cover materials presented in both lectures and the readings.
 The quiz will be worth 50 pts.
-Quizzes that are missed can only be made up with convincing evidence of a valid excuse (medical/emergency).

-3. Exams (225 points - 45% of total): There will be two online open-book exams, the first worth 100 points and the final exam worth 125 points.
+Quizzes that are missed can only be made up with convincing evidence of a valid excuse (medical/emergency). - 3.
+Exams (250 points 50% of total): There will be two exams, each worth 125 points.
 Exams that are missed can only be made up with convincing evidence of a valid excuse (medical/emergency).
 They will cover all portions of this course (lectures, class discussions, and readings).
 In the event that you have a medical emergency or serious personal problem on a scheduled quiz or exam day, you must make every effort to notify the instructor of your absence PRIOR to the scheduled class time.

-4. Shorter Written Exercises (125 points - 25% of total): Students will be required to complete five short written exercises, each worth 25 points.
+- 4. Shorter Written Exercises (100 points 25% of total): Students will be required to complete four short written exercises, each worth 25 points.
 These exercises may be discussion board posts, responses to videos watched in class, creative writing pieces, or other short assignments related to course material.
-At least three of the five shorter written exercises must be completed to receive a passing grade in the course.
-Additional instructions will be given in class.

-5. Longer Written Exercise (100 points - 20% of total): There will be one short paper worth 100 points which will cover pseudoarchaeology in the news.
+At least three of the four shorter written exercises must be completed to receive a passing grade in the course.
+Additional instructions will be given in class. - 5.
+Longer Written Exercise (100 points 20% of total): There will be one short paper worth 100 points which will cover pseudoarchaeology in the news.
 You must turn in the assignment on the assigned due date.
 Late exercises will not be accepted.
 Details on the exercise will be provided later in the term.